Making LLC Operating Agreements

 By having an operating agreement for your LLC in place, you have a line of protection that guards the status of your limited personal liability for your business' dealings, and can also avoid or alleviate misunderstandings between owners of the LLC.
 Having an operating agreement in place can protect this status when and if courts begin looking at your assets to satisfy an obligation of your business.
 Lastly, each state has default laws you may want to avoid that will govern the running of your LLC if you choose not to make an operating agreement.

 If you are a part owner of an LLC that has multiple owners, you will want to ensure that the operating agreement for your LLC lays out the profit- (and loss-) sharing breakdown between all of the owners.
 In addition, the operating agreement should also clearly define the managerial structures, laying out procedures for decision making about the business as well as what will happen in the event that one of the owners decides to leave the business.
 If your LLC does not have an operating agreement in place that takes care of these two issues, you may run into problems when your business makes record profits for a year, or when your long-term business partner decides to leave.

 Avoid State Default Rules

-As mentioned above, each state has default rules that will govern the running of your LLC unless you have an operating agreement that says differently.
-For example, many states have default rules that say that losses and profits should be divided equally among all the owners of the LLC, regardless of their respective ownership interests.
-If you create an LLC operating agreement, however, you can avoid this default rule by agreeing that the share of losses and profits will be split according to the percentage ownership of each member.
+Many states have default rules that say that losses and profits should be divided equally among all the owners of the LLC, regardless of their respective ownership interests.
+However, you can avoid this default rule by agreeing that the share of losses and profits will be split according to the percentage ownership of each member.

 Elements to Include in LLC Operating Agreements